What to do if you win the lottery, according to experts

 “Don’t feel obligated to bail out, reward, loan or give out lumps sums of cash to friends and family members,” he said.
 “Talk with your financial advisers about strategies and vehicles, such as trusts, that can allow you to help others and also preserve your wealth.
 Additionally, cash and other gifts can have significant tax consequences.”

-Wednesday’s Powerball numbers will be drawn at 10.59pm ET, and will also be live-streamed online at Powerball.com.
-If there is no winner during tonight’s drawing, the jackpot will continue to increase, with the next drawing taking place on Saturday.
+Saturday’s Powerball numbers will be drawn at 10.59pm ET, and will also be live-streamed online at Powerball.com.
+If there is no winner during tonight’s drawing, the jackpot will continue to increase, with the next drawing taking place on Monday.

 Powerball drawings are broadcast live every Monday, Wednesday and Saturday at 10.59pm ET from the Florida Lottery draw studio in Tallahassee, according to Powerball.